Dungeons & Dragons controversies: End of the panic

-In 2016, The New York Times reported that moral panic over Dungeons & Dragons had subsided as "parental anxieties have turned to videos, notably those dripping with gore", with heightened concerns around video games.
-Radley Balko, for The Washington Post, highlighted the connection to the larger Satanic panic movement that began in the 1970s and wrote: "The direct consequences of this particular moral panic weren't as severe as some others.
+In 2016, The New York Times reported that moral panic over Dungeons & Dragons had subsided as "parental anxieties have turned to videos, notably those dripping with gore", with heightened concerns about video games.
+Radley Balko, for The Washington Post, highlighted the connection to the larger Satanic panic that began in the 1970s, writing: "The direct consequences of this particular moral panic weren't as severe as some others.
 It mostly involved efforts to ban the game and, of course, led to ostracizing the kids who played it. [...]
 [The] larger trend did have some pretty devastating fallout, particularly within the criminal justice system".

 The moral panic over Dungeons & Dragons served as a plot element for the fourth season of Stranger Things set in the mid-1980s, in which portions of a town's population come to believe unusual deaths are caused by the local school's D&D club and its perceived connection to satanic rituals.

 Research on gaming and suicide

 The American Association of Suicidology, the U.S. Centers for Disease Control and Prevention, and Health and Welfare Canada all concluded that there is no causal link between fantasy gaming and suicide.

 Researchers outside the context of BADD have investigated the emotional impact of Dungeons & Dragons since the 1980s.
 Studies have shown that depression and suicidal tendencies are not typically associated with role players.
 Feelings of alienation are not associated with mainstream players, though those who are deeply, and often financially, committed to the game do tend to have these feelings.
-According to one study there is "no significant correlation between years of playing the game and emotional stability."
+According to one study, there is "no significant correlation between years of playing the game and emotional stability."

-When the American Association of Suicidology, the Centres for Disease Control, and the National Safety Council (among others) investigated "the levels of suicide amongst RPG players [...] in relation to national statistics on youth suicide in Canada and the United States [...], it was found that while overall level of youth suicide (15-25) was 5300 per year, there had only been 128 suicide attempts by game players recorded by B.A.D.D and affiliated organizations between 1979 and 1988.
+When the American Association of Suicidology, the Centers for Disease Control, and the National Safety Council (among others) investigated "the levels of suicide amongst RPG players [...] in relation to national statistics on youth suicide in Canada and the United States [...], it was found that while overall level of youth suicide (15-25) was 5300 per year, there had only been 128 suicide attempts by game players recorded by B.A.D.D and affiliated organizations between 1979 and 1988.
 Furthermore, most of these claimed suicides were simply accumulated unsourced newspaper clippings, often referring to the same incident several times over.
 According to the estimated number of RPG gamers in the country at the time, there should have been at least 1060 gamer suicides in the same period.
 Consequently, the finding of the report was that suicide amongst RPG gamers was actually significantly lower than national averages for the age demographic of 15-25 year olds".

 One 2015 study has suggested that psychiatrists do not associate role-playing games such as Dungeons & Dragons with poor mental health.